AKR-2803/ShoesAppUIFlutter/README.md

 # myshoesapp

-A shoes app UI using Flutter and Firebase.
-[This project is still under development]
+- A shoes app UI using Flutter
+- Sign in/Sign out using Firebase :
+  - Google account
+  - Phone authentication

 ## The App